 Pinterest is an amazing platform for creative businesses.
 It’s a place where your work can truly shine and attract your ideal audience.
-But the thing is, Pinterest only works if you know how to use it.
+But the thing is, Pinterest isn’t always super intuitive.
+Sometimes things that seem okay end up hurting your reach in the long run.
 In my time as a Pinterest manager, I’ve seen many businesses making these common Pinterest mistakes that hold them back from getting the traffic they should be getting.
-Let’s dive into the five mistakes and explore my advice for how you can avoid them to get your content in front of the right eyes.
+Let’s dive into the mistakes and explore my advice for how you can avoid them to get your content in front of the right eyes.

 1. Posting Inconsistently

 Consistency on Pinterest is so important.
 I’ve noticed that businesses often pin sporadically, which can lead to lower engagement.
-Pinterest rewards daily pinning; inconsistent posting can actually hurt your visibility and audience engagement.
+The algorithm rewards daily pinning; inconsistent posting can actually hurt your visibility and audience engagement.

 2. Neglecting Pinterest SEO